 He is the author or a co-author of five books and numerous journal and conference articles dealing with computational and modeling techniques involving fluid flow, biological and low Reynolds number aerodynamics, combustion and propulsion, and a broad range of topics related to aerial and space flight vehicles.
 He is General Editor of the Cambridge Aerospace Book Series published by the Cambridge University Press, Co-Editor-in Chief of Encyclopedia of Aerospace Engineering, a major reference work published by Wiley-Blackwell.
 He also serves as editor and member of editorial board of numerous peer reviewed journals.

 Prof. Shyy is a Fellow of the American Institute of Aeronautics and Astronautics (AIAA) and the American Society of Mechanical Engineers (ASME).
 He has received awards for his research and professional contributions, including the AIAA 2003 Pendray Aerospace Literature Award, the ASME 2005 Heat Transfer Memorial Award, and The Engineers’ Council (Sherman Oaks, CA) 2009 Distinguished Educator Award.
 He has also served as a consultant and on a number of national and international committees to support and review numerous private and public organizations as well as higher educational institutes.
-His professional views have been quoted in various news media, including the New York Times, the Washington Post, the Associated Press, the USA Today, the Christian Science Monitor, and the US News & World Report.
+His professional views have been quoted in various news media, including the New York Times, the Washington Post, the Associated Press, the USA Today, the Christian Science Monitor, the New Scientist, and the US News & World Report.
 Prof. Shyy has supervised more than 45 PhD students and mentored many postdoctoral fellows and visiting scholars.

 As an academic leader, Prof. Shyy has consistently advocated broadening the educational scope and approach, advancing research and knowledge transfer to help address global challenges.
 He is committed to promoting university’s societal engagement and independent, entrepreneurial spirit.
 He has also led efforts in fostering diverse and inclusive campus cultures to better reflect and support the university’s overall mission.